-I want other people with mental illness to be able to experience the preciousness of life.
-There is beauty all around us; let’s enjoy it!
-I also want people who don’t understand mental illness to learn more about it, and to know that it is real and not a fictional thing that people create in their heads.
+We want other people with mental illnesses to be able to experience the preciousness of life.
+There is beauty all around for everyone to enjoy!
+We also want people who don’t understand mental illnesses to learn more about them, and to understand that they are real.

 One out of every four families in the United States suffer from depression in some way.
-So, you likely know someone, or will meet someone with mental illness.
-It’s important to learn what to do, what to say, how to deal with it.
+So you likely know, or will meet, someone with mental illness.
+It’s important to know what to do and say in those situations.
 Let’s help defeat the stigma of mental illness.

 If you have diabetes, you may need insulin to control it.
-If you have a heart condition, you may need medication, etc. Mental illness should be no exception.
+If you have a heart condition, you may need medication.
+Mental illness should be no exception.
 In many cases medication can significantly help alleviate the symptoms of mental illness.

 - To educate, encourage and inspire others about mental health issues and treatments in an effort to end stigma and foster hope.